getcarina/getcarina.com/_tutorials/2016-01-25-publish-aspnet-to-carina.md

 ### Publish an ASP.NET website to Carina

-Now that we have verified that the website can be run locally, we will publish it to Carina.
+Now that we have verified that the website can be run locally, publish it to Carina.

 1. Edit **project.json** and append `server.urls=http://0.0.0.0:5000` to the web
     command.
 By default, the Kestrel web server only listens on `127.0.0.1`.
-    When this is overridden with `0.0.0.0`, the web server will handle all requests to the specified port, regardless of the host's IP address.
+    When this is overridden with `0.0.0.0`, the web server handles all requests to the specified port, regardless of the host's IP address.

     ```text